 The Siberian Husky is the exact opposite of this.
 The Husky can happily run 100 miles per day… Yep, that’s true.
 A Siberian Husky will need at least 2 hours of intensive exercise per day, preferably 1 hour in the morning and 1 in the evening.
 Intense means constant running, chasing, hiking, agility training, sled pulling and even marathon training!

-This should be considered before you make the decision to get a Chusky, be aware they will need a lot of exercise and require an active lifestyle.
+This should be considered before you decide to get a Chusky, be aware they will need a lot of exercise and require an active lifestyle.
 It helps if your lifestyle is active, in this case owning a highly energetic breed will not cause you too many problems.
 You now have a new running partner!

 Key points about Exercising a Chusky: